joegasewicz/react-bare-forms/README.md

 #### Bootstrap 4
-There are several ways to include Bootstrap 4:
+There are several ways to include Bootstrap 4 but here we are going to use sass:

 ```
     npm install bootstrap